arungudelli/angularjswiki/content/angular/progress-bar-in-angular-mat-progress-bar-examplematerial-design/index.md

 +++
-title = "Creating Progress Bar In Angular Using Mat-Progress-Bar Example" subtitle = "Learn how to create beautiful progress bar using material design" type="post" summary ="We can create a beatiful Progress bar in Angular using mat-progress-bar which is part of angular material progress bar module called MatProgressBarModule"
+title = "Angular Material Progress Bar: Mat-Progress-Bar Example" subtitle = "Learn how to create beautiful progress bar using material design" type="post" summary ="We can create a beatiful Progress bar in Angular using mat-progress-bar which is part of angular material progress bar module called MatProgressBarModule"